 About Susan G. Reid

-Currently an Assistant Professor in TV/Film Directing for GSU’s School of Film, Media and Theatre, Reid is an active member of the Atlanta arts community where she is a leading coach and consultant for the southeastern TV/Film community.
-In addition to workshops and professional industry events that she leads throughout the east coast, Reid also works with Houghton Talent Agency as a special advisor to talent.
+An Assistant Professor in TV/Film Directing for Georgia State University’s School of Film, Media and Theatre, Reid is an active member of the arts community where she is a leading industry expert and consultant in entertainment, having worked extensively as both an agent and a casting director.
+In collaboration with Shine Retreats, London, she developed acting and directing workshops which she leads yearly in Umbria, Italy.
+In addition to workshops and professional industry events, Reid also works with Houghton Talent Agency as a special advisor to talent.
 A former Vice President and Head of the TV/Film Division at Atlanta Models & Talent, Inc. and Casting Director for Fox Casting, she holds a Masters of Fine Arts in Directing from the University of North Carolina Greensboro and a Bachelor of Arts from Randolph-Macon Woman’s College.
-She was a participant in the Lincoln Center Theater Director’s Lab in 2009.
+She was a past participant in the Lincoln Center Theater Director’s Lab.